jeffgca/node-magic-constants/README.md

 Adds some ( yes ) [PHP-esque](http://php.net/manual/en/language.constants.predefined.php) / [Python](http://docs.python.org/library/inspect.html)-esque magic constants to the current module.
 Includes naive tests.

+#### Credits

+This code is almost completely based on [this Stackoverflow post](based on http://stackoverflow.com/questions/14172455/get-name-and-line-of-calling-function-in-node-js).

 #### Why???

 So you can write a logging function like this, for example: